 You only have a few years to influence, mold, and to love your kids while they are under your roof.
-You owe it to everyone that those years are happy and full of love
+You owe it to everyone that those years are happy, stress free, and full of love

 So what do you think?
 Do your kids do chores?
 What are your tips for getting them to help?
 And do you think the effort is worth the battles?
 Drop us a message!

 If you would like to begin receiving Timeout, my newsletter, you can click below and fill out three simple fields.
 It takes less than 30 seconds and is completely risk free.
 Timeout comes out once a week, so your inbox won’t fill up like a rain gauge during a hurricane.
 Also, I promise not to give your information to anyone else.
 In Timeout, you will receive extra articles, recipes and even opportunities to win cool stuff.

 So, be brave, click on the icon below.